-To delegate a task to another user, you can just change the person responsible for that task.
-However, the system does not help you track tasks that you have delegated, such as monitoring of work done, if you do it this way.
+To delegate a task to another user you can just change the person responsible for that task.
+However the system doesn't help you track tasks that you've delegated, such as monitoring of work done, if you do it this way.

 The system enables you to modify tasks at all levels in the chain of delegation, to add additional information.
 A task can therefore start as a global objective and become more detailed as it is delegated down in the hierarchy.

 The second tab on the task form gives you a complete history of the chain of delegation for each task.
 You can find a link to the parent task there, and the different tasks that have been delegated.